-Biofeedback is the process of gaining greater awareness of many physiological functions primarily using instruments that provide information on the activity of those same systems, with a goal of being able to manipulate them at will. [ 1 ] [ 2 ] Some of the processes that can be controlled include brainwaves, muscle tone, skin conductance, heart rate and pain perception. [ 3 ] Biofeedback may be used to improve health, performance, and the physiological changes which often occur in conjunction with changes to thoughts, emotions, and behavior.
+Biofeedback.
+Biofeedback is the process of gaining greater awareness of many physiological functions primarily using instruments that provide information on the activity of those same systems, with a goal of being able to manipulate them at will.
+Some of the processes that can be controlled include brainwaves, muscle tone, skin conductance, heart rate and pain perception.
+Biofeedback may be used to improve health, performance, and the physiological changes that often occur in conjunction with changes to thoughts, emotions, and behavior.

-Introspection is examination of one's own conscious thoughts and feelings. [ 1 ] In psychology the process of introspection relies exclusively on observation of one's mental state, while in a spiritual context it may refer to the examination of one's soul.
+CA analysis As in all research, conversational analysis begins by setting up a research problem.
+The data collected for CA is in the form of video or audio recorded conversations.
+Basic structures Turn-taking organization Introspection.
+Introspection is the examination of one's own conscious thoughts and feelings.
+In psychology the process of introspection relies exclusively on observation of one's mental state, while in a spiritual context it may refer to the examination of one's soul.

 Introspection is closely related to human self-reflection and is contrasted with external observation.
 Introspection generally provides a privileged access to our own mental states, not mediated by other sources of knowledge, so that individual experience of the mind is unique.
 Introspection can determine any number of mental states including: sensory, bodily, cognitive, emotional and so forth.
 Introspection has been a subject of philosophical discussion for thousands of years.
 The philosopher Plato asked, "…why should we not calmly and patiently review our own thoughts, and thoroughly examine and see what these appearances in us really are? " Comparative psychology.
 Comparative psychology refers to the scientific study of the behavior and mental processes of non-human animals, especially as these relate to the phylogenetic history, adaptive significance, and development of behavior.